orcc/orcc/examples/Crypto/Block_Ciphers/AES/readme.txt

 *********** CAL Implementation of AES Standard ***********

-Shujun Li, Junaid Jameel Ahmad @ Uni-Konstanz
+Shujun Li, Junaid Jameel Ahmad @ Uni-Konstanz, 15 July, 2010

-14 July, 2010

 **********************************************************

 This CAL implementation of AES Standard (FIPS 197) is composed of the following files.
 The naming of cal files follow the terms used in FIPS 197.

-All cal and xdf files have been tested with OpenDF and Orcc simulators.
 The test vectors and golden responses are taken from FIPS 197.

 All the three editions of AES are implemented: AES-128, AES-192, and AES-256.